inveniosoftware/training/08-data-models-from-scratch/README.md

-# Tutorial 04 - Data models: Build from scratch
+# Tutorial 08 - Data models: Build from scratch

-TODO Short introduction of what this is about, should be the same/similar to the Indico description.
-Something like: The goal of this tutorial...
+In this session we will learn how to build a new data model from scratch.
+During that process we will see how to create a new REST **module** for our model and provide functonalities such as storing and searching.

 Jump to: [Step 1](#step-1) | [Step 2](#step-2) | [Step 3](#step-3) | [Step 4](#step-4)